 0x002717f0

-…but it may print some other value (e.g. 1) on your machine, depending on how your compiler decides to convert the function pointer to another type for printing.
-If your machine doesn’t print the function’s address, you may be able to force it to do so by converting the function to a void pointer and printing that:
+If your platform doesn’t print the function’s address and you want it to, you may be able to force it to do so by converting the function to a void pointer and printing that:

 Just like it is possible to declare a non-constant pointer to a normal variable, it’s also possible to declare a non-constant pointer to a function.
 In the rest of this lesson, we’ll examine these function pointers and their uses.
 Function pointers are a fairly advanced topic, and the rest of this lesson can be safely skipped or skimmed by those only looking for C++ basics.